ArcBlock/abtnode-docs/src/developer/blocklet-cli/index.md

 ### Publish

-Publish the blocklet release to registry, see the detail in [publish blocklet](../publish-blocklets)
+Publish the blocklet release to store, see the detail in [publish blocklet](../publish-blocklets)

 ```bash
 blocklet publish [options] [metafile]